pusher/cide/man/cide.1.md

   Shows the general help or the one for the given *command*

 *cide init*
-  Creates a blank `cide.yml` file into the project.
+  Creates a blank `cide.yml` file in the project.

   See cide-init(1)